 - Star Trek: The Next Generation episode "Q Who".
 Irritated by Picard's arrogance, Q sends the Enterprise light years across the galaxy to an unexplored region of space and then disappears.
 They run into the Borg, who kill eighteen crew members.
 Picard learns his lesson, but eighteen innocents die for it.

-- In a Sabrina the Teenage Witch episode Sabrina's boyfriend Harvey is turned into a beast by her ugly aunt to teach her lesson about shallowness.
-The ugly aunt is treated as entirely justified in teaching Sabrina her lesson while everyone ignores the fact that the blameless Harvey is the one who finds himself growing fur, claws and tusks.
+- In a Sabrina the Teenage Witch episode Sabrina's boyfriend Harvey is turned into a beast by her saintly but ugly cousin Susie, who has green skin and warts, to teach her lesson about shallowness.
+Cousin Susie is treated as entirely justified in teaching Sabrina her lesson while everyone ignores the fact that the blameless Harvey is the one who finds himself growing fur, claws and tusks.